hodan2024/TIS/README.md

 ### 3. **Network Communication**
 - **What I Gained**:
   This course deepened my understanding of computer networks, focusing on protocols, IP addressing, routing, and network security.
-I gained hands-on experience in setting up and troubleshooting network connections.
+I gained hands-on experience about UTP Cabelling, wire shark and packet tracer.
 I also learned about different layers of network architecture (e.g., OSI model) and how data transmission works over various network types.

 - **Suggestions for Improvement**:
   I would suggest adding more practical exercises where students configure networks and simulate real-world networking scenarios.
 Lab exercises and group projects involving network setups and troubleshooting would greatly enhance the learning experience.